neogeny/late/README.md

     assert f() == 5
 ```

-This is a possible use for the generators feature.
+This is a possible use for the iterator feature.
 Imagine a function that requires a unique ID, and
 will generate one if none is provided.
 Without **Late** the declaration would be:

 ```python